Special Education Operating Procedures

 EKHLA’s Special Education Department is committed to facilitating students’ growth to young adulthood through both transition planning and the delivery of transition services.
 Because post-secondary transition is such a complicated effort, your support helps lay the foundation for its work which begins in elementary school and continues through middle and high school.

 EKHLA accomplishes the important work of transition planning by empowering families and providing students the tools needed to overcome many of the challenges they will face as young adults and throughout life.

 I encourage you to explore the links on this page; it is never too early to begin planning for life after graduation.
-To illustrate this point, consider that the Department of Aging and Disabilities Services has a 10-11 year long waiting list for Home and Community-based Services (Retrieved from Texas Department of Aging and Disability Services website: (); if a family would like to consider this type of support they would need to apply when the child is eight years old or in the 3rd grade to be at the front of the list when they turn 18 or are in their senior year of high school.
+To illustrate this point, consider that the Department Health and Human Services has a 10-12 year long waiting list for Home and Community-based Services (Retrieved from Texas Department of Health and Human Services website: Texas Transition and Employment Guide 2021 if a family would like to consider this type of support, they would need to apply when the child is eight years old or in the 3rd grade to be at the front of the list when they turn 18 or are in their senior year of high school.

-Please contact EKHLA’s special education coordinator for further information.
+Please contact EKHLA’s special education coordinator or your the District Transition and Employment Designee for further information.

 Transition Services (Spanish)